-Professor Williams arrived at Loyola in 2009 from the University of Cincinnati, where he had been professor and department head since 2001.
-From 1989 to 2001 he taught in the Sociology Department at Southern Illinois University, Carbondale.
+Professor Williams arrived at Loyola in 2009.
 His research has focused on the intersection of politics, religion, and social movements in American culture.
-He has studied the involvement of religious groups in urban politics, as well as the role of religion in both progressive and conservative social movements.
+He has also studied the involvement of religious groups in urban politics, as well as the ways in which urban settings affect religion and its public roles.

 University of Massachusetts, Amherst, 1988

 BA, Sociology/Political Science,

 Professional & Community Affiliations

 Professor Williams was co-editor of the journal Social Problems from 1996–99 and the editor of the Journal for the Scientific Study of Religion from 2003–08.
 He was President of the Association for the Sociology of Religion in 2010 and was President of the Society for the Scientific Study of Religion in 2012.
 He was elected to the Executive Council of the American Sociological Association, his term runs from 2017 to 2020.

 Jessica M. Barron and Rhys H. Williams.
 The Urban Church Imagined: Religion, Race, and Authenticity in the City.
 (New York University Press, 2017).